Neptune Blog

 Dockerfile

 • For Docker containers, we’ll use the Ubuntu 22.10 image.
-We set up the environment variable PATH for miniconda, environment variables that will be used by the python script, and install some packages for Ubuntu.
+We set up the environment variable PATH for miniconda, the environment variables that will be used by the Python script, and we installed some packages for Ubuntu.
 After that, we download, install and create a miniconda python environment with the name “env”.

-• Command `COPY . binance_trading/` copies all files from our project into Docker “binance_trading” directory.
-The next set of commands are related to installing Ta-Lib Python package which we use for technical indicators.
-After that we install all other packages from the requirements.txt file.
+• Command COPY . binance_trading/ copies all files from our project into Docker “binance_trading” directory.
+The next set of commands is related to installing Ta-Lib Python package, which we use for technical indicators.
+After that, we install all other packages from the requirements.txt file.

-• Cron job file is defined in our repository, and it’s supposed to run our main script every hour.
+• The cron job file is defined in our repository, and it’s supposed to run our main script every hour.

 GitHub Actions

-Next, we’ll explain how to deploy our project to ECS as part of continuous deployment (CD) workflow.
+Next, we’ll explain how to deploy our project to ECS as part of the continuous deployment (CD) workflow.
 For that, we’ll use GitHub actions.
-Yaml file that defines this process is available in the repository and here we’ll explain it step by step.
+The yaml file that defines this process is available in the repository and here we’ll explain it step by step.

 We’ll follow the framework available in GitHub Docs.
 This action will be activated on push to the main branch.